vongohren/personal-website/content/posts/my-trello-input-process.md

 You might be thinking, Medium is based on links as well, so why not use the Pocket solution for this?
 My answer to that is: With a specific solution for Medium, I can create specific contexts around that articled or card.
 I know everything from Medium is an article, something I will read.
 While the Pocket solution mentioned earlier, any website can come in, and then I cannot assume that the website is something I shall read as an article.

-But now that I have collected this medium article, which at some point I will read when I have time.
-Since it has been stored, I can now do [GTD](https://gettingthingsdone.com/), as mentioned in [the earlier article](https://vongohren.me/posts/how-i-put-a-process-on-life/), on this task, and "get it done!"
+But now that I have collected this medium article, when I have time I will read.
+Since it has been added to Trello, I can now do [GTD](https://gettingthingsdone.com/), as mentioned in [the earlier article](https://vongohren.me/posts/how-i-put-a-process-on-life/), on this task, and "get it done!"

 ## Collecting notes

-My process of reading medium posts and other articles can be viewed in the checklist on the picture.
+My process of reading medium posts and other articles can be viewed in the checklist on the latter picture.
 I first send them to my kindle with another [simple web extension, or app](https://fivefilters.org/kindle-it/).
-There exists both.
+Both solutions exist in this version.
 When sent, I will read it at an appropriate time, might be right after I sent it, or later.
 The main reason for me to send it to kindle, is to get a distraction free reading experience, with the possibilities to take notes and highlights.

 After it is read, I have highlighted stuff in the article, taken notes about thoughts I had, and again these end up in another place on the internet.
 Amazon Kindles own ecosystem.
 But I would like to process these thoughts and notes at some point!